-Raed Mansour is the Director for the Office of Innovation at the Chicago Department of Public Health (CDPH).
+Raed is the Director for the Office of Innovation at the Chicago Department of Public Health (CDPH).
 As part of senior management at CDPH, he led their award-winning first Office of Innovation, using a health equity lens to be a catalyst for innovation and create long-lasting transformational improvements in public health.
-He works on building capacity through unique collaborations with communities, nonprofits, businesses, academia, and government for CDPH’s public health initiatives in urban and data science, informatics, app development, and program improvements.
 Raed was also detailed as the Public Health Technology Group Supervisor for the Health and Medical Branch of the Operations Section during the City of Chicago’s COVID-19 sustained response.

-Raed earned a Bachelor of Science from Purdue University in Neurobiology and Animal Physiology, while working as a student researcher in genetic engineering at the Laboratories of Renewable Resources Engineering.
-Additionally, he has a Master of Science in Health Communication from Boston University where he also taught for five years, and a Certificate in Predictive Analytics from DePaul University.
+Raed lives in the Albany Park neighborhood.
+He received his B.S. in Neurobiology and Animal Physiology from Purdue University, his M.S. in Health Communication from Boston University, and a Certificate in Predictive Analytics from DePaul University.
 He is an active member of the American Public Health Association, Sigma Xi scientific research honor society, and the American Association for the Advancement of Science.